Zhuanglong2/LQCANet/README.md

 # LQCANet

+LQCANet has been accepted by IEEE Transactions on Intelligent Vehicles (TIV).

-This is fusion ROD model F-RODNet.
+This is fusion ROD model LQCANet.
 We will update its code in the shortly future.